Rsantct/pe.audio.sys/pe.audio.sys/README.md

 To compensate for high LU-Integrated values on your listening audio program, we provide some options:

 - The control web offers a 'LU offset' slider for you to compensate the displayed LU monitor value: simply adjust the slider as per the displayed bar span.
 For convenience, the adjusted value steps in 3 dB from 0 to 12 dB.
-- You can preset an estimated 'loudness_reference' value under your favourite sources inside `config.yml`
+- You can preset an estimated 'lu_offset' value under your favourite sources inside `config.yml`
 - You can prepare your own macros (linked to control web buttons).
 For instance you can set 0 dB for classical radio stations, or say about 9 dB for pop & rock radio stations.